Guigui220D/zig-sfml-wrapper/readme.md

 ### Adding to your project

-Add using Zig's package manager like so: `zig fetch --save zig fetch --save https://github.com/Guigui220D/zig-sfml-wrapper/archive/d5272051a937c8a3756bb96eab8276b76a271de4.tar.gz` (replace the commit hash if you want an other version).
+Add using Zig's package manager like so: `zig fetch --save https://github.com/Guigui220D/zig-sfml-wrapper/archive/d5272051a937c8a3756bb96eab8276b76a271de4.tar.gz` (replace the commit hash if you want an other version).

 Add this to your exe compile in `build.zig`: